Treasury single account (Nigeria)

-Treasury Single Account (TSA) is a financial policy in use in several countries all over the world.
+Treasury Single Account (TSA) is a government financial policy to use a single bank account for all inflows of funds from all government agencies.
+The policy is in use in several countries around the world.
+Such a unified structure is recommended by the IMF, as all government funds are collected in one account which could reduce borrowing costs, extend credit and improve government's fiscal policy among other benefits to government.
+The IMF also recommends the establishment of a legal basis to ensure its robustness and stability.

 It was proposed by the federal government of Nigeria in 2012 under the Jonathan Administration and was fully implemented by the Buhari Administration. to consolidate all inflows from all agencies of government into a single account at the Central Bank of Nigeria.